By Anita M. Smith

 Published in 1939, this limited first edition (only 1,000 copies) was printed on one of the final runs at Hervey White’s Maverick Press in Woodstock.
 The frontispiece block print of AMS in her “show-off” herb garden, by Woodstock artists Maud and Miska Petersham, was used for many years by The Herb Quarterly.

-“The use of herbs is an ancient practice,” writes Anita Smith in the opening line of this charming book.
+“The use of herbs is an ancient practice,” writes Ms. Smith in the opening line of this charming book.
 Smith, a nationally known herbalist, provides the reader with a brief history of herbalism, interleaving her text with excerpts from such ancient herbals as John Gerard’s The Herball or General History of Plantes, Peter Treveris’s Grete Herball and Nicholas Culpeper’s Complete Herbal.
-Next are chapers on Native American, Quaker, Shaker, and Catskill Mountain herb lore and usage.
+Next are chapers on Native American, Quaker and Shaker herbal legends and usage—as well as a discussion of herb lore in Woodstock.
 She finishes with a suggested plan for a herb garden, followed by properties of selected plants, and recipes using some of her favorite herbs.

 More About the Book